-Situated in Nanterre’s André Malraux Park, not far from the underground rail line linking it to the Opera, the Ballet School was conceived as a microcosm that could reproduce spatially the different times in children’s day.
+Located near Nanterre’s André Malraux Park, not far from the underground rail line linking it to the Opera, the Ballet School was conceived in order to reproduce spatially the different times in children’s day.
 Three building wings connected by walkways stand aside one another on a vast parcel of land bordered on one side by the town and nature on the other: the dance building, the general education and administrative wing, and the hall of residence.
 Right away, the eye is drawn by the whiteness of the slender, curved lines of the building’s architecture, its picture windows awash with daylight and the verdant surroundings that frame the serene setting.

 © Agathe Poupeney / ONP